esun-z/Midi_Retransmit/README.md

 ## Usage

-Download a release and run the excutable file.
+Download a release and run the executable file.

 - First run: